About Clapham Junction Insider

 CJAG was founded by Cyril Richert and Kate Williams in November 2008.

-Cyril Richert is an IT specialist in banking and Internet solutions.
+Cyril Richert is a specialist in media and Internet solutions.
 He has lived in Mossbury Road for 20 years and chose to settle in Clapham Junction due to the mix of great transport facilities and “village” atmosphere, with the proximity of the Common and the presence of some great local shops and activities in the vicinity.
 He is convinced that addressing the need of the community with skyscrapers, and transforming Wandsworth into Canary Wharf, shouldn’t be the chosen way to fund necessary developments.

 Nowadays, Cyril Richert is the main editor for Clapham Junction Insider, dedicating a lot of his time to cover local news, participate to consultations and analyse Council procedures and official papers.

 Kate Williams is a dual qualified as a solicitor and barrister, and has 20 years’ experience negotiating contracts and specialising in construction law and disputes.
 She lived in Clapham Junction area for 10 years and is now based in the UAE.
 As a single mum with a daughter at school in Battersea, she was seen struggling through the Junction each morning, four year old in tow.
 Kate was horrified by the prospect of the twin towers looming over her flat and thought that the area needed more affordable housing for families, not more starter flats for execs.
 “The proposed transport improvements are a con”, she says.
 “What most people don’t realise is that the majority of the improvements, including lifts and platform straightening, will be carried out by Network Rail.
-All the developers will be doing is booting the entrance back up St John’s Hill and creating a shopping centre around it.
+All the developers will be doing is booting the entrance back up St John’s Hill and creating a shopping centre around it.”

-1. Thanks so much for such public-spirited action on this subject.
+Thanks so much for such public-spirited action on this subject.
 Regarding ideas for the re-development of Clapham Junction station, I agree with Pat Johnson that the most important

 improvement would be the enlarging the width of the tunnel, increasing the number of turnstiles,